Extra unemployment aid expires as virus threatens new states

 “What started out very much as a Southern and Western epidemic is starting to move up the East Coast, into Tennessee, Arkansas, up into Missouri, up across Colorado,” Birx told NBC’s “Today” show.
 She implored people to wear masks, wash hands and keep at least 6 feet apart.

+In Missouri, confirmed cases have risen sharply since Republican Gov. Mike Parson allowed the state to reopen in mid-June.
+The number of positive tests set a record three days in a row this week.

+Masks continue to be a national flashpoint.
+Police in Green Bay, Wisconsin, were investigating death threats made against elected city officials over a new mandate requiring face coverings in public buildings.

-Birx said that health professionals have “called out the next set of cities” where they see early warning signs because if those cities make changes now they “won’t become a Phoenix.”
-Arizona's sprawling capital city has suffered a severe outbreak, though Birx said Friday the federal government was seeing encouraging declines in positive test results there and in San Antonio.
+Birx said health professionals have “called out the next set of cities” where they see early warning signs because if those cities make changes now they “won’t become a Phoenix.”
+Arizona's sprawling capital has suffered a severe outbreak, though Birx said Friday the federal government was seeing encouraging declines in positive test results there and in San Antonio, which like much of Texas has been hard hit.

+The governor of Vermont, where cases have been among the nation's lowest, responded Friday by issuing an order requiring people to wear masks in public.
+“We are still in very good shape, but it is time to prepare,” Republican Gov. Phil Scott said.

+Sunbelt states that have been besieged in recent weeks are still struggling.
+Florida, for example, reported 135 new deaths and 12,000 new cases, pushing its total of identified infections past 400,000.

-The $600 weekly bonus is set to expire July 31, though this is the last week recipients will get the extra funds.
+The $600 weekly bonus is technically set to expire July 31, though this is the last week recipients will get the extra money.
+Some new aspects of the coverage are not ending, including coverage for some gig workers and freelancers who are usually ineligible for unemployment payments, as well as a 13-week extension of regular benefits that the federal government promised to help states pay.

-Initially, Congress extended benefit periods by 13 weeks, and some gig workers and freelancers — usually ineligible for unemployment payments — could start getting them.
-The extra time and benefits for people who would not normally qualify remain, even if the $600 is not renewed.

-Critics noted that the boosted benefits meant many workers were receiving more for not working than they did working — a possible disincentive for returning to the job.
+Critics noted that the extra cash payments meant many workers were receiving more for not working than they did working — a possible disincentive for returning to the job.
 Supporters cast that as an acknowledgement that wages were too low, and said the extra money was a chance for workers to build up a cushion in case they remained unemployed after benefits expire.

 Hawaii is one state that is preserving part of the boost, increasing unemployment checks by $100 a week for the rest of the year.
 To pay for it, the tourism-dependent state is using nearly one-fifth of its main pot of federal coronavirus aid.